How Deposit Return Works

 How does the deposit fee work?

 When the Retailer purchases in scope drinks from the Producer, they pay the cost of the drink plus a deposit fee on each unit.
 Retailers then sell the drink to the consumer and charge the cost of the drink plus the deposit fee.
 When the consumer finishes the beverage, they will return the empty, undamaged drinks container to the Retailer and receive a full refund on their deposit fee.
-Re-turn pays the Retailer for all refunded deposit fees (in addition to a Handling Fee).
-Therefore, the deposit fee goes full circle and is cost neutral for all involved.
+The Deposit Scheme Operator pays the retailer for all refunded deposit fees.
+Therefore, the deposit fee goes full circle and is cost neutral for all involved

 Are Retailers obliged to have a Reverse Vending Machine to take back empty 'in scope' containers?